 The next time you are online and missing your school year chats with middle graders, drop by This American Life for their audio hour on students’ perceptions of middle school life.

-In the past two years TED-Ed has posted video lessons featuring collaborations between teachers and animators — and tens of thousands of ‘flipped’ TED (and other videos) by teachers.
-Drop by to soak up ideas (be sure to take the TED-Ed Tour to see how it works) and learn how you can ‘flip’ the videos into your own lessons this fall.
+In the past three years TED-Ed has posted hundreds of video lessons featuring collaborations between teachers and animators — and tens of thousands of ‘flipped’ TED (and other videos) by teachers.
+You can soak up ideas (be sure to take the TED-Ed Tour to see how it works) and learn how to ‘flip’ the videos into your own lessons this fall.
 And think about lessons you could submit for the TED-Ed animation treatment.
+Here’s what happens to heroes in a lesson from educator Matthew Winkler and a TED-Ed team:

-And while we’re talking video: remember the multitudinous videos and blogs from the Teaching Channel are just a click away, including lots of STEM resources and their special series on Deeper Learning with your students.
+And while we’re talking video: remember the multitudinous videos and blogs from the Teaching Channel just a click away, including lots of STEM resources and the site’s special series on Deeper Learning with your students.

 Take a Course or Three

-If your search for summer PD takes you beyond your front door, eSchool News provides a look at options across the country, most with fees, some free.
-Writing for Scholastic, 4th grade teacher Meghan Everette shares ideas for funding PD and offers a brief how-to for grant searches.
+If your search for summer PD takes you beyond your front door, 4th grade teacher Meghan Everette shares ideas for finding and funding PD and offers a brief how-to for grant searches.
 For really low-cost DIY-with-others PD, find a local edcamp.
 It’s face to face, school- or district- or region-wide, sometimes wi-fi’d, led by attendees after lots of planning by volunteers and held in the US and beyond.
+Educators have hosted more than 500 edcamps since the first one in 2009.
 Find out more about edcamp in this MiddleWeb Resource Roundup.

 Have a Go at Grants